rm-1612/Titanic-Survival-Exploration/README.md

 # Titanic-Survival-Exploration
-This reposirtory contains project file for the Project "Titanic Survival Exploration" as part of Udacity's Machine Learning Nanodegree.
+This repository contains project file for the Project "Titanic Survival Exploration" as part of Udacity's Machine Learning Nanodegree.

 # Dataset
 The dataset can be found in titanic_data.csv.
 The data contains information about the titanic passengers.
 The target is to predict whether they survived or not based on the following features :